 Shannon Jones, M.D.

-Dr. Jones is Volunteer Clinical Assistant Professor of Psychiatry at Indiana University School of Medicine and serves as the Interim Superintendent and Medical Director at the Evansville Psychiatric Children’s Center.
+Dr. Jones is Volunteer Clinical Assistant Professor of Psychiatry at Indiana University School of Medicine and serves as the Assistant Program Director for the Indiana University Psychiatric Residency at Samaritan Center.
+She’s the Assistant Medical Director of Southwestern Behavioral Healthcare and is expected to assume Medical Director duties there in March 2021.
 She’s an ABPN board certified Child and Adolescent Psychiatrist with particular expertise in the diagnosis and treatment of ADHD, ODD, anxiety disorders, ASD, and the various effects of early childhood trauma/deprivation.
 She’s interested in “deprescribing” to children (e.g. Improved Metabolic and Psychiatric Outcomes with Discontinuation of Atypical Antipsychotics in Youth Hospitalized in a State Psychiatric Facility Journal of Child and Adolescent Psychopharmacology Dec 2017, 27(10): 897-907) and helping caregivers provide environments that promote healthy development.
 Dr. Jones completed Medical School training at Indiana University and Residency/Fellowship training at the Menninger Clinic.
-She worked as a staff psychiatrist and Director of Youth Services at Southwestern Behavioral Healthcare before joining the team at Evansville Psychiatric Children’s Center (EPCC) more than a decade ago.